AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

         public async Task<string> GetRangeValuesAsync(string streamId, string startIndex, int skip, int count, bool reverse, QiBoundaryType boundaryType)

-'GetWindowValuesAsync' can be used to get events over a specific index range.
-'GetRangeValuesAsync' can be used to get a specified number of events from a starting index point:
+'GetWindowValuesAsync' is used to retrieve events over a specific index range.
+'GetRangeValuesAsync' is used to retrieve a specified number of events from a starting index point:

 .. code:: c#